 Towne & Gown Golf Classic

 Registration and lunch starts at 11 a.m. followed by a noon shotgun start.
-The Hole-in-One prize is a 2012 Cadillac, sponsored by Symes Cadillac of Pasadena.
+The Hole-in-One prize is a 2014 Chevrolet, sponsored by Mark Christopher Auto Center.
 Reception dinner and awards ceremony will follow the event.

-Cost is $175 per golfer or $700 per foursome.
-Proceeds will benefit the University Scholarship Fund thanks to the generosity of T.F.
+Cost is $200 per golfer or $800 per foursome.
+Dinner for a non-golfing guest is available for a fee of $50.
+Proceeds will benefit the Towne & Gown Endowed Scholarship thanks to the generosity of T.F.
 Chen, DDS.
-Deadline to enter is June 11, 2012.
+Deadline to enter is June 9, 2014.

-Everyone is invited to join the Towne & Gown Golf Classic Helicopter Drop, whether or not you’re coming out to the golf course.
-While hovering over our designated hole, our helicopter team will dump numbered golf balls, and the owner of the golf ball that lands in the hole (or closest to the pin) will win the 50-50 cash prize.
-Click here for more information.
+Everyone is invited to join the Towne & Gown Golf Classic Helicopter Drop, whether you’re at the golf course or not.
+The helicopter team will dump numbered golf balls over a designated hole, and the owner of the ball that lands in the hole (or closest to the pin) will win the 50-50 cash prize.

 From the College of Pharmacy: